chanchan098/Docs/main-tech/nginx.md

 ## Handling Errors

+*Admin Guide/Web Server/*
-# NGINX Reverse Proxy-Web Server
+# NGINX Reverse Proxy-Web

 Configure NGINX as a reverse proxy for HTTP and other protocols, with support for modifying request headers and fine-tuned buffering of responses.